 Because patent trolls are non-practicing, they are not subject to threats of counter-suit and mutually assured destruction.
 Because they are not members of any SSOs, they do not have any obligation to license on a FRAND basis; standard-essential patents can be transferred to privateers and then asserted against all users of the standard.
 And because the transfer of patents to patent trolls is often done through various shell companies or other shadowy means, the defendant and the public often cannot know on which practicing software company’s behalf the privateer is working.
 This means the defendant cannot retaliate through countersuits or a public relations offensive.

 One recent example of patent privateering is recounted by the lawyers who represented Google in the matter.
 In 2011, Microsoft and Nokia transferred around 2000 mobile phone patents, including 1200 standard-essential patents, to a troll named MOSAID for a nominal sum of $19,975.
 As part of the agreement, Microsoft and Nokia receive two-thirds of the revenue stream associated with the portfolio.
 MOSAID has the obligation to maximize the value of the royalty stream; if targets are not met, Microsoft and Nokia can reclaim the portfolio for a payment of $10,000.
 Microsoft also retained a license for itself and its customers to use the patents.
-The patents appear to be generating a revenue stream of hundreds of billions of dollars per year, much of which would not have been collectible under the old equilibrium of mutually assured destruction, FRAND licensing terms, and public relations considerations.
+The patents appear to be generating a substantial new revenue stream, much of which would not have been collectible under the old equilibrium of mutually assured destruction, FRAND licensing terms, and public relations considerations.

 Legislation currently under consideration in Congress, such as the discussion draft being circulated by Rep. Goodlatte, would address the problem of obscuring the real party in interest in any patent litigation.
 But that remedy only goes so far.
 Patent privateers would still, for instance, destabilize the non-litigious equilibrium through litigation threats and by evading FRAND rules.